 II.
 Statement of Faculty Rights and Responsibilities

-Faculty are responsible for all aspects relating to the educational programs of the College, making recommendations to the Dean of Faculty.
+Faculty are responsible for all aspects relating to the educational programs of the College, making recommendations to the Chief Academic Officer.
 Duties of the faculty include, but are not limited to making recommendations to College administration concerning: